wexoag/platform/changelog/_unreleased/2024-10-31-bulk-entity-extension.md

 ___
 # Upgrade Information
 ## Deprecated EntityExtension::getDefinitionClass
-Since (app) custom entities and entities defined via PHP attributes do not have a definition class, the function `EntityExtension::getDefinitionClass` has been deprecated.
+Since (app) custom entities and entities defined via PHP attributes do not have a definition class, the method `EntityExtension::getDefinitionClass` has been deprecated.
-It is being replaced by `EntityExtension::getEntityName`, which simply needs to return the entity name.
+It will be replaced by `EntityExtension::getEntityName`, which needs to return the entity name.
 This can already be implemented now.

 ```php
 <?php